Illinois State Police District 15

 - On average, 3 children were killed and an estimated 487 children were injured every day in traffic crashes in 2015

 The safest place for infants, toddlers and young children to ride is in the back seat with the appropriate child safety seat for their age and weight.

 - Infants should ride rear-facing until 2 years of age, longer if possible, to protect their developing muscles and bones.
-Rear-facing child safety seats protect a growing baby's head, neck and back in a crash.
+Rear-facing child safety seats protect a growing baby’s head, neck and back in an accident.

 NetSmartz NetSmartz - Online Crime and Predator Awareness